Sandhiya669/TransArt-A-Multimodal-Application-for-Vernacular-Language-Translation-and-Image-Synthesis/README.md

 1.Run the Streamlit app:

-streamlit run app.py
+-->streamlit run app.py

 2.Use the application:

-Audio Input: Click "Click to Record Tamil" to record Tamil speech Text Input: Type Tamil text in the text area
-Generate: Click "Translate and Generate Image" to:
+-->Audio Input: Click "Click to Record Tamil" to record Tamil speech -->Text Input: Type Tamil text in the text area -->Generate: Click "Translate and Generate Image" to:

-Translate Tamil to English
+>Translate Tamil to English
-Generate an AI image based on the translation
+>Generate an AI image based on the translation
-Create creative content using Gemini AI
+>Create creative content using Gemini AI